A bit about me

 Experiential Therapy: A form of therapy that uses present-moment awareness to foster new reparative and healing experiences in session

-Emotion-Focused Therapy: A highly effective method of therapy for relationships that fosters connection and new, positive cycles of interaction
+Emotion-Focused Therapy: An attachment-focused method of therapy for relationships that fosters connection and new, positive cycles of interaction

 A little more about me